getify/You-Dont-Know-JS/async & performance/apB.md

 } );
 ```

-It's important to note that the `*stateOne(..)`, `*stateTwo(..)`, and `*stateThree(..)` generators themselves are re-invoked each time that state is entered, and they finish when you `transition(..)` to another value.
+It's important to note that the `*stateOne(..)`, `*stateTwo(..)`, and `*stateThree(..)` generators themselves are reinvoked each time that state is entered, and they finish when you `transition(..)` to another value.
 While not shown here, of course these state generator handlers can be asynchronously paused by `yield`ing promises/sequences/thunks.

-The underneath hidden generators produced by the `state(..)` helper and actually passed to `ASQ#runner(..)` are the ones that continue to run concurrently for the length of the state machine, and each of them handles cooperatively `yield`ing control to the next, etc.
+The underneath hidden generators produced by the `state(..)` helper and actually passed to `ASQ#runner(..)` are the ones that continue to run concurrently for the length of the state machine, and each of them handles cooperatively `yield`ing control to the next, and so on.

-**Note:** See this "ping pong" (http://jsbin.com/qutabu/1/edit?js,output) example for more illustration of using cooperative concurrency with generators driven by `ASQ#runner(..)`.
+**Note:** See this "ping pong" example (http://jsbin.com/qutabu/1/edit?js,output) for more illustration of using cooperative concurrency with generators driven by `ASQ#runner(..)`.

 ## Communicating Sequential Processes (CSP)